Jesus Christians: Early days

-Free Work
+Free work

 In 1983, Australian media followed members of the community who offered to do free work for one day for any family or business which requested their assistance.

-Money Burning
+Money burning

 In 1984, group member Boyd Ellery was sentenced to three months prison in Sydney for burning an Australian dollar note in a statement about trusting God and not money.
 The protest was broadcast on national television by Mike Willisee.

-Messages With Money
+Messages with money

 In January 1985, the group glued Australian $2 notes to pavements to spell out messages against greed and money outside post offices around Victoria and New South Wales.

 Christian messages also appeared written on a claimed AUS$100,000 worth of $2 notes in Sydney.
 The group claimed that as a result the federal police confiscated their mail until the NSW Council for Civil Liberties intervened.